Important Questions and Answers to treat joint pain and for better joint health

 Stretching exercise to keep your muscles flexible to enable your joints to move freely.

-If you haven’t been active for a while, what you can do is to start slowly and do whatever you can at first.
-As your joints become stronger and your endurance get improved, you can exercise longer and work on more strenuous activities later.
+If you haven’t been active for a while, what you can do is to start “Slow” and do something that you feel comfortable at the beginning.
+As your joints become stronger and your endurance get improved, you may exercise longer and work on more strenuous activities later.

 What exercise works well for osteoarthritis (OA)?